security-notes/infobyte-faraday-wiki/Api.md

     except Exception, e:
             print 'Error: %s' % e

-Congratulations ! you have Shodan working on Faraday!
+Congratulations!
+5 file of code and you have Shodan working on Faraday!
 You can see this example in $faraday/scripts/shodan_faraday.py